How To Start Prepping For When The SHTF

 Other important assignments are things like, who is in charge of medical concerns?
 You won’t always have an expert in any given area, but having someone who knows what supplies you have and how to handle basic physical problems like bleeding, or making sure you remember to take your antibiotics on time if you have an infection will take the guesswork out of the situation.

 Who is the navigator?
 Someone needs to keep track of maps, or landmarks, and concern themselves with any necessary traveling.
 Even if you bug in, a supply run is likely inevitable at some point.
-Who has the best eyesight and can keep
+Who has the best eyesight and can keep a lookout?

-Ideally you want every member of your team to be capable of at least two important jobs, and have no less than two people capable of doing each job.
+Ideally, you want every member of your team to be capable of at least two important jobs, and have no less than two people capable of doing each job.
 This method of doubling up can ultimately increase your chances of survival.

 Even if you never need the backup it can’t hurt.
 Skills and organization weigh nothing, the more you have of both, the less trouble you will have handling situations.